 Rigorous and intensive, the three-year Master of Divinity (M.Div.) is a comprehensive professional degree program that combines a broad study of theology with supervised ministry and spiritual formation.
 It is the program most suited for students preparing for the ordained priesthood or for full-time lay ecclesial ministry in the Church.
 Women and men, lay and religious, work and study collaboratively in the M.Div. program, preparing for leadership roles in ministry today.

 The M.Div. program includes a practicum—field experience in which you observe and explore ministerial work in different contexts, deepen practical skills, and examine how your experience relates to theological study.
-Veteran supervisors oversee your work, and weekly meetings provide a forum for STM students to reflect on and synthesize ministry experiences within a classroom setting.
-Practicum placements can be done during the academic year in Boston, or over the summer throughout the country.

 This 82-credit program is typically completed in three years of full-time study.

 Students in the M.Div. follow our robust Spiritual and Human Formation program during their course of study.
 The STM also offers funding for students in spiritual direction and who want to attend a retreat.

 A thorough grounding in Scripture, Church history, historical–systematic–practical

 theology, moral theology, and pastoral studies.

 Supervised ministry in a setting you choose with the help of a faculty advisor. | Supervised Ministry

 Scholarships and on-campus assistantships are available. | Financial Aid